 Deutsche chief blasted for call to complain over raid

-BERLIN (Reuters) - German politicians from across the political spectrum criticized Deutsche Bank co-CEO Juergen Fitschen on Monday following reports he had called a senior local politician to complain about a raid on the bank's Frankfurt headquarters last week.
+BERLIN, Dec 17 (Reuters) - German politicians from across the political spectrum criticised Deutsche Bank co-CEO Juergen Fitschen on Monday following reports he had called a senior local politician to complain about a raid on the bank's Frankfurt headquarters last week.